 The best news is that the more staircases you build, the better and quicker your construction becomes.
 With a well-drawn blueprint and the right tools, building a staircase to any solution can be easy peasy.

 Whether you are cooking for a large family or eating alone, a little planning can go a long way toward saving valuable time, effort, money and energy in the kitchen.
 Knowing in advance what's on the menu will allow you to take advantage of some shortcuts and ultimately leave you feeling less stressed and more satisfied by your meals.
 As you may have gathered, I'm a big advocate of meal planning and have created this free guide and menu planner to help teach you just how easy peasy it can be.
-But whether you plan a week's worth of dinners in advance or not, here are a few tips to help you simplify your eating:
+But whether you plan a week's worth of dinners in advance or not, here are my top 20 tips for simplifying cooking and eating:

 With a few tips and a healthy appetite, even keeping food simple can be easy peasy.

 Don't miss out!
 Sign up to receive new posts of the EPL Blog, delivered right to your email each week.

 Raise your hand if you’ve ever used a first aid kit, makeup kit, or sewing kit. 🙋If so, you’re already familiar with the concept of what I like to call “kit (or “task) organizing"...storing all the items you need to perform a specific task or complete a certain activity together.
 We tend to do this naturally with certain items, such as cooking and laundry, but there may be other opportunities you've overlooked.